lianahq/automation-template-gtm/README.md

 In case input doesn't have id, then its name can be used instead, row mentioned above would have to be changed to `var field = {{Form Element}}.querySelector('input[name="email"]');`

+If `undefined` is returned for variable despite configuring it properly, then replacing `{{Form Element}}` with `document` or  `document.querySelector('#FORM ID HERE')` could be tried here.
+Form id can be found from inspecting form tag the same way as getting ids for inputs.

 More information about using custom javascript can be found from
 * [Field values](https://www.simoahava.com/analytics/track-form-engagement-with-google-tag-manager/#5-capture-field-value)